-THE COMPLETE KITCHEN GARDEN is an inspired collection of themed garden designs and recipes for cooks who love to garden.
+The Complete Kitchen Garden is an inspired collection of themed garden designs and recipes for cooks who love to garden.
 Published in 2011 by Stewart, Tabori and Chang, it is in its third printing.
-Full color illustrations, black and white designs for garden layout, and recipes in each chapter, this book combines art, food and gardens – my three favorite activities.
-Full color photos and illustrations.
-Deluxe Paperback. $25.
+Full color illustrations, black and white designs for garden layout, and recipes in each chapter, this book combines art, food and gardens – my three favorite subjects!

 Here’s what the reviewers are saying about The Complete Kitchen Garden:

 With the resurgence of “growing your own,” this book couldn’t be more timely.
 From her years of experience and learning from other gardeners, Ellen Ogden shares a unique perspective on the kitchen garden.
 Recognizing that each garden and gardener is unique, Ogden gives us an assortment of garden designs that are suited to varying interests.

 What I really love about this book is that it gives such a variety of designs that my kitchen garden can have a new look every year for the next fourteen years.
 That gets me excited about growing beans and peas again.

 For straightforward and lovely kitchen garden designs, along with helpful tips for companion plantings, consult Ellen Ecker Ogden’s COMPLETE KITCHEN GARDEN

 If your idea of a vegetable is a beautiful, whimsical space that not only provides food but is an oasis in your backyard, you’ll find inspiration in gardening guru Ellen Ecker Ogden’s latest book The Complete Kitchen Garden (Stewart, Tabori & Chang, March 2011).
 She includes 14 themed kitchen gardens, from a salad lover’s garden to a chef’s garden, along with garden plans, plant profiles and recipes to use up the harvest.